 Allotment Tenancy Agreement

-The key points in the tenancy agreement require the tenant to:
+The key points in the agreement require the tenant to:

-- Pay a yearly rate within 40 days of receiving the bill
+- Pay a yearly invoice within 40 days of receiving the bill

 - Keep the plot reasonably free of weeds

 - Cultivate at least 25% of the plot within the first three months and the whole plot within one year

 - Maintain surrounding boundaries and pathways to the plot

 - Keep the plot free from rubbish and unused items and ensure any items that are brought onto the allotment are stored neatly

 - Apply for permission to erect a shed, greenhouse, polytunnel or plant fruit trees

 - Only light bonfires on the plot with prior agreement from us and in accordance with our guidelines on domestic bonfires

 Giving Up Your Allotment